EasyDynamics/oscal-editor-deployment/all-in-one/README.md

 The environment variables can be set using the `-e` flag of the `docker run` command.

-Important note: because of the semantics of the REST API and the current implementation, every OSCAL object file in the directory must be named by its UUID (see the [OSCAL specification](https://pages.nist.gov/OSCAL/reference/latest/complete/json-outline/)).

-eg. `oscal-content/system-security-plans/cff8385f-108e-40a5-8f7a-82f3dc0eaba8.json`
 ## Running

 To run the docker image, run `docker run` with the `-p` flag specifying the port to map and the `-v` flag specifying the path of the OSCAL content directory.

+Example:

-Example: `docker run -p 8080:8080 -v "$(pwd)"/oscal-content:/app/oscal-content ghcr.io/easydynamics/easygrc-all-in-one`
+`docker run -p 8080:8080 -v "$(pwd)"/oscal-content:/app/oscal-content ghcr.io/easydynamics/easygrc-all-in-one`

 The container will run both the OSCAL Viewer and REST Service on startup.
-The OSCAL Viewer is available at the port specified in the run command, eg. `http://localhost:8080`, and HTTP requests can be made to the REST Service at the same port following the [OSCAL Rest API specification.](https://github.com/EasyDynamics/oscal-rest) eg. `http://localhost:8080/oscal/v1/ssps/{ssp-uuid}`
+The OSCAL Viewer is available at the port specified in the run command, eg. `http://localhost:8080`, and HTTP requests can be made to the REST Service at the same port following the [OSCAL Rest API specification.](https://github.com/EasyDynamics/oscal-rest) eg. `http://localhost:8080/oscal/v1/ssps/cff8385f-108e-40a5-8f7a-82f3dc0eaba8`

 ## Building the Image Locally